Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

-implies $\partial_r V(r,\theta)=0$ at the boundary.
-A boundary of the photon region is, therefore, a curve $r_b(\theta)$ which simultaneously solves the following constraints on the potential:

-The photon region is then simply the region enclosed by the curves $r_b(\theta)$.
-Here, we would like to highlight that this construction of the photon region doesn't require a Carter-like constant at any step of the calculations.
-The above constraints on the potential imply that a photon traversing through a point, say $(r_b(\theta),\theta)$ on the photon region's boundary, encounters a potential $V(r_b,\theta)=0$ which is also a local radial extremum (minimum or maximum along r) of the potential, satisfying $\partial_r V(r_b,\theta)=0$.
+The boundary of the photon region is then a curve $r_b(\theta)$ which satisfies these two constraints simultaneously, and the photon region is simply the region enclosed by the curves $r_b(\theta)$.
+From the above constraint equations, it is evident that Eq.(\ref{final SPO conditions}) is satisfied at the photon region boundary.
+We would like to highlight that this construction of the photon region doesn't require a Carter-like constant at any step of the calculations and hence can be applied to non-separable black hole spacetimes.
+The above constraints on the potential imply that a photon traversing through a point, say $(r_b(\theta),\theta)$ on the photon region's boundary, encounters a potential $V(r_b,\theta)=0$ which is also a local radial extremum (minimum or maximum along r) of the potential, satisfying $\partial_r V(r,\theta)=0$ at $r=r_b$.

-Here, one would like to recall the definition of light rings as the orbits of the timelike killing vector $\partial_t+ \alpha \partial_\phi$.
-Light rings are obtained as the solutions, say $\{r_L,\theta_L\}$ to the following constraints on the potential \cite{LR Stability in UCOs}:
+The light rings, as a subset of SPOs, solve an additional constraint equation and hence are expected to lie on the boundary of the photon region.
+Light rings are obtained as a solution say $\{r_L,\theta_L\}$, to the following constraints on the potential \cite{LR Stability in UCOs}:

 Thus, at the location of the light ring, the potential $V(r,\theta)$ is an extremum along both the coordinates $r$ and $\theta$.
 In the following subsection \ref{Light Rings}, we show that these light rings are located at the extrema of the boundary curves $r_i(\theta)$ and $r_o(\theta)$ of the inner and outer boundaries of the photon region.